knilink/dumb-dumb-code-checker/README.md

 ### Thinking
 Chain of thought model is highly recommended.
 - `qwq:32b-preview-q4_K_M`: creative but heavily hallucinating, suggested to use with a decent summarizer to filter out noises, recommended temperature 0.7 ~ 1.2
-- `deepseek-r1:32b-qwen-distill-q4_K_M`: concise and stable but less creative, easily influenced by action history and not being able to think out of box. `qwq` is preferred over this model
+- `deepseek-r1:32b-qwen-distill-q4_K_M`: concise and stable but less creative, being path dependence and not able to think out of box. `qwq` is preferred over this model

 ### Summarizing
 Models with decent reasoning capabilities will be more likely to capture key information and filter out noise.